waqar172/Portfolio/README.md

 ## Introduction

-A results-driven and adaptable IT professional with extensive experience in IT operations, infrastructure support, and cloud administration.
-Proficient in Microsoft 365, Azure, Intune, SCCM, virtualization, and security tools like Microsoft Sentinel and Splunk.
-Skilled in network administration, PowerShell scripting, automation, and ITIL-based service management.
-Experienced in on-premise and cloud infrastructure, including IaaS, PaaS, and SaaS.
-Committed to continuous learning and leveraging technology to drive operational excellence.
+A highly motivated and adaptable IT professional with extensive experience in IT operations, helpdesk support, infrastructure management, network administration, and cloud technologies.
+Proficient in Microsoft 365, Microsoft Azure, Intune, virtualization, and security tools like Microsoft Sentinel and Splunk.
+Adept at network administration, PowerShell scripting, automation, and ITIL-based service management, with hands-on expertise in both on-premise and cloud infrastructure (IaaS, PaaS, SaaS).
+Passionate about cybersecurity and eager to transition into the cybersecurity domain, leveraging my technical expertise to strengthen security operations and threat management.
+Committed to continuous learning, optimizing IT environments, and driving operational excellence.

 ## Objective